Geant4-IcyMoons/dnaphysics_ice_release/README.md

 ## Scope Of The Release

-The release extends standard Geant4-DNA electron transport with ice-specific data products and models.
+The release extends standard Geant4-DNA electron transport to water-ice media through new models and distributed cross-section tables.
 In particular, it distributes:

+- phase-specific electronic excitation tables for amorphous and hexagonal water ice
+- phase-specific ionization tables for amorphous and hexagonal water ice
+- differential `sigmadiff_*` products used where angular or energy-loss sampling requires more than total cross sections alone
-- Michaud-based vibrational-excitation data
+- Michaud-based vibrational-excitation data for low-energy condensed-ice transport
 - Michaud-based low-energy attachment data
-- multiple elastic datasets and angular-sampling tables
+- multiple elastic datasets and angular-sampling tables spanning the low- and high-energy transport treatment used by the release
-- phase-specific excitation and ionisation tables for amorphous and hexagonal ice derived from the Emfietzoglou-Kyriakou model chain

 The executable supports three runtime physics modes: